AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 <!--

-## Customization after integrating Asset Selector
+## Customization after integrating Destination Selector

 ### Custom metadata

 Assets display panel shows the out of the box metadata that can be displayed in the info of the asset.
-In addition to this, [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application allows configuration of the asset selector by adding custom metadata that is shown in info panel of the asset.
+In addition to this, [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application allows configuration of the Destination Selector by adding custom metadata that is shown in info panel of the asset.

 <!-- Property details to be added here.
 Referred the ticket https://jira.corp.adobe.com/browse/ASSETS-19023-->